Supplements and Metformin.

 Metformin, sold under the brand name Glucophage, is the first-line oral antidiabetic agent.
 It reduces hepatic glucose production and improves peripheral insulin sensitivity.

-Below are the 2 documented pairs we have explicitly assessed against Metformin in the Distil database: 2 amber.
-The pairs cluster around 2 mechanisms: Absorption interference and Additive glucose lowering.
+Below are the 18 documented pairs we have explicitly assessed against Metformin in the Distil database: 17 amber and 1 green.
+The pairs cluster around 4 mechanisms: Absorption interference, Reduced glucose control, Additive glucose lowering, and Gut microbiome synergy.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions